martindurant/intake-datashare-blog/article.md

 Unfortunately, API query access requires registration and an API key (as well as a custom query system).
-The full data is available as a CSV, but it's link is not readily discoverable without clicking within the page, and the single [file](https://data.cityofchicago.org/api/views/ijzp-q8t2/rows.csv?accessType=DOWNLOAD), which does not publish its size, turns out to be 1.5GB.
-Nevertheless, this could be made into an Intake catalog entry, with appropriate warnings over the file-sise, and probably local caching.
+The full data is available as a CSV, but it's link is not readily discoverable without clicking within the page, and the single [file](https://data.cityofchicago.org/api/views/ijzp-q8t2/rows.csv?accessType=DOWNLOAD), turns out to be 1.5GB.
+That the server does not declate the file-size or allow bytes-range requests is important, because it means that random access to load just some particular chunk of the data is not possible.
+Nevertheless, this could be made into an Intake catalog entry, with appropriate warnings over the file-size, and probably local caching.

 Turning to another municipality, Philadelphia does publish the API by which details of